-As a Florida girl, I have never been to an apple orchard.
-I’ve seen my share of orange groves, but apple orchards, well, those are things of mountains and cool weather (both of which, I know nothing about).
-Since I am now living in a mountain-y state, I decided that I had to pick apples this fall!
+Growing up in Florida, I’ve seen my share of orange groves, but never an apple orchard.
+Those are things of mountains and cool weather, both of which, I know nothing about.
+Since we are now living in the mountain-y state of North Carolina, I decided that we HAD to pick apples this fall!

 - Reidsville, NC